Revoke

 Established Revoke

-Now the Director will do a rectification by transferring tricks to the other side, so the result must be clearly agreed.
+Now the Director will do an "adjustment" by transferring tricks to the other side, so the result of the play must be clearly agreed first.
 Depending on the circumstances of the revoke, the Director will transfer zero, one or two tricks to the non-offending side, and may even decide to award more tricks (damage).

 The Director asks :